-In September 2021, 27 participants from the United States, Russia, Japan and Denmark embark on a 40-day polar expedition aboard of the Russian research vessel R/V Akademik Tryoshnikov.
+In September 2021, 27 participants from the United States, Russia, Japan and Denmark embarked on a 40-day polar expedition aboard of the Russian research vessel R/V Akademik Tryoshnikov.

-International Arctic Research Center's Igor Polyakov is chief scientist on the expedition.
-Other IARC team members include physical oceanographer Andrey Pnyushkov and graduate students Michael Lundberg and Dolly More.
+IARC's Igor Polyakov was chief scientist on the expedition.
+Other IARC team members included physical oceanographer Andrey Pnyushkov and graduate students Michael Lundberg and Dolly More.

-Together with their international colleagues, they will make many complex observations by recovering and deploying moorings and buoys, and through an extensive CTD (conductivity, temperature, depth) survey.
+Together with their international colleagues, they made many complex observations by recovering and deploying moorings and buoys, and through an extensive CTD (conductivity, temperature, depth) survey.

 The ocean, ice and atmosphere measurements from this area of pronounced climate changes will help assess the state of the Arctic Ocean.

 - Read a press release about the expedition launch.

 - Follow the cruise journey and see pictures through chief scientist Igor Polyakov's expedition blog.

 - Illinois high school teacher Jon Pazol participated in the expedition through the PolarTREC program.
 Read about his experience.